Matter in Transition

-Transient is a series of nine photographic archive inkjet prints, each print 30″x 30″ and mounted on a Dibond substrate.
-The body of work is an examination of the material processes of metal recycling and a meditation on the capacity of photography to convey information.
+Dark Materials; matter in transition is an examination of the material processes and architectural spaces of metal recycling and a meditation on the capacity of photography to convey information.
 In recycling centres across the world mundane and cast away metal objects such as cars and white goods are transformed violently back into raw materials for further manufacture.
 Rendered apart, crushed and separated into categories depending on their material constituents and usefulness, these objects become variably recognisable, particularly when they are presented in the photographic form.

 Metal # 7